dec0dOS/amazing-github-template/README.md

 <tr>
 <td>

 Open Source Software is not about the code in the first place but the communications and community.
 People love good documentation and obvious workflows.
 If your software solves some problem, but nobody can figure out how to use it or, for example, how to create an effective bug report, there's something very bad going on.
 Did you hear about Readme Driven Development?
-Check out the awesome [artice written by GitHub co-founder Tom Preston-Werner](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
+Check out the awesome [article written by GitHub co-founder Tom Preston-Werner](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html).

 There are many great README or issues templates available on GitHub, however, you have to find them yourself and combine different templates yourself.
-In addition, if you want extensive docs like CODE_OF_CONDUCT.md, CONTRIBUTING.md, SECURITY.md or even advanced GitHub features like pull request template, additional labels, code scanning, and automatic issues/PRs closing and locking you have to do much work.
+In addition, if you want extensive docs like CODE_OF_CONDUCT.md, CONTRIBUTING.md, SECURITY.md or even advanced GitHub features like a pull request template, additional labels, code scanning, and automatic issue/PR closing and locking you have to do much more work.
 Your time should be focused on creating something **amazing**.
 You shouldn't be doing the same tasks over and over like creating your GitHub project template from scratch.
 Follow the **don’t repeat yourself** principle.
-So just use the template **and go create something amazing**!
+Use a template **and go create something amazing**!

-The key features of **Amazing GitHub Template**:
+Key features of **Amazing GitHub Template**:

 - Configurable README.md template
 - Configurable LICENSE template